Acetyl group: In biology

 Enzymes which perform acetylation on proteins or other biomolecules are known as acetyltransferases.
 In biological organisms, acetyl groups are commonly transferred from acetyl-CoA to other organic molecules.
 Acetyl-CoA is an intermediate in the biological synthesis and in the breakdown of many organic molecules.
 Acetyl-CoA is also created during the second stage of cellular respiration (pyruvate decarboxylation) by the action of pyruvate dehydrogenase on pyruvic acid.

 Proteins are often modified via acetylation, for various purposes.
 For example, acetylation of histones by histone acetyltransferases (HATs) results in an expansion of local chromatin structure, allowing transcription to occur by enabling RNA polymerase to access DNA.
 However, removal of the acetyl group by histone deacetylases (HDACs) condenses the local chromatin structure, thereby preventing transcription.

 In synthetic organic and pharmaceutical chemistry

 Acetylation can be achieved by chemists using a variety of methods, most commonly with the use of acetic anhydride or acetyl chloride, often in the presence of a tertiary or aromatic amine base.
+Acetic anhydride and acetyl chloride are good candidates for acetylation for two reasons: the electrophilicity of the carbonyl carbon of the acetyl group is enhanced by the electron-withdrawing inductive effect of the neighbouring group (acetoxy- and chloro-, respectively), and the leaving group is stable or stabilised through resonance (acetate and chloride, respectively).
+The amine base is primarily used to capture free protons, but may also further activate the acetyl group towards nucleophilic attack.

+For example, salicylic acid can be acetylated by acetic anhydride to form aspirin: